 6. Lacrosse is expensive.
 Does SLA offer scholarships?

 Our mission is to make the sport accessible to all Stafford County youth.
-Please contact the Boys Program Commissioner at
+Please complete the SLA Financial Aid Request Form and contact the Boys Program Commissioner at

 if you have a desire to participate but lack the resources.